• Skip to primary navigation

 Related post: Flying with a Baby

 Remember that everyone on that plane was a baby once, and also remember that you’ll probably never see them again.
-I’ve been on flights with screaming children (before having one of my own), and I remember thinking that I felt badly for that child who was having a rough time.
+I’ve been on flights with screaming children (before having one of my own), and I remember thinking that I felt badly for that child who was having a rough time – and their parents, too.
 If anyone gets angry, that’s on them.
 The chances you’ll run into those people again are pretty slim, and even if you do, who cares.
 If you’re tending to your little one and trying to make the situation better, no one will give you a hard time.
 And if you need help, always ask the flight attendants.
 It’s their job to make sure your experience in the sky is a good one!

 Shop the post: